DiveDevHQ/dive/README.md

 ## Docs and support
 Read how to use Dive API in our <a href="https://docs.diveapi.co/" target="blank">documentation</a>

-Supported business apps can be found at integrations/config.yaml, or open http://localhost:8000/integrations
+Supported business apps can be found at integrations/config.yaml

 <a href="mailto:sherry@diveapi.co">Ask questions, request integrations or give feedback</a>